 Menstrual cramps are no joke — the throbbing pain, the bloating that follows, the urge to wear sweatpants for a week straight.
 There’s not much you can do to alleviate the pain, but pop a pain reliever and wait it out.
-However, if you’re experiencing severe pelvic pain during your menstruation cycle, then you might have a more serious health condition known as endometriosis.
+However, if you’re experiencing severe pelvic pain during your menstruation cycle, then you might have a more serious health condition.
+Living with endometriosis can be painful at times.
+However, you still have options.

-Endometriosis affects over five million women in the United States, and occurs when uterine tissue, also known as the endometrium, is located in the wrong place, such as outside the uterus or on nearby organs.
-In a healthy menstruating woman, endometrium grows inside the uterus, and sheds every month during a woman’s period.
+Endometriosis affects over five million women in the United States and occurs when uterine tissue, also known as the endometrium, is located in the wrong place, such as outside the uterus or on nearby organs.
+In a healthy menstruating woman, the endometrium grows inside the uterus and sheds every month during a woman’s period.
 In women with endometriosis, the tissue has no way of exiting the body when it sheds during menstruation.
 This causes severe pelvic pain and other symptoms that cause discomfort.

 - Severe pain during menstruation